Citywide amendment – More Homes, Sooner – Car parking for multiple dwellings

 Car parking rates are a minimum, so more car parking spaces can be provided.

-There are no changes proposed for multiple dwelling parking rates where they are located within the City core or City frame areas.
+There are no changes for multiple dwelling parking rates where they are located within the City core or City frame areas.

 - A Key Location area is land within the Principal centre, Major centre, District centre or Mixed use zone; or